Milwaukee Police Department

 Reasonable accommodations requested by qualified individuals with disabilities will be made in accordance with the Americans with Disabilities Act (ADA) of 1990.

-- Equivalent combinations of education and experience may also be considered.
+- NOTE: Equivalent combinations of experience and/or training may also be considered

 - Valid driver’s license at time of appointment and throughout employment.